AdamKyle/flare/resources/info/combat/section-1.md

     </a>
 </div>

-It&#39;s important to pay attention to your class to determine which attack is best for you.
+It's important to pay attention to your class to determine which attack is best for you.
 Of course, Tlessa wants you to experiment.
-Let&#39;s go over the attack types:
+Let's go over the attack types:

 > ### ATTN!!
 >